-Miri's first cookbook, Bubbe and Me in the Kitchen: A Kosher Cookbook of Beloved Recipes and Modern Twists, was released in August 2016 by Sonoma Press.
+Miri Rotkovitz, MA, RD, is the author of the award-winning cookbook "Bubbe and Me in the Kitchen: A Kosher Cookbook of Beloved Recipes and Modern Twists."

-Miri got her food writing start at The James Beard Foundation, one of the country's most prominent culinary arts-promoting not-for-profits.
+Miri Rotkovitz got her food writing start at the James Beard Foundation, one of the country's most prominent culinary arts organizations.
 Her culinary interests are diverse—she has written about everything from up-and-coming chefs to baby food, from herbs and spices to environmental food issues.
-She also contributed a guide to Super Foods for Diabetes Self Management's Hidden Secrets of Natural Healing, by Diana W. Guthrie.Miri is a Registered Dietitian with a special interest in prenatal, child and maternal health.
-She serves on the editorial board of the Women’s Health Report, a national publication of the Academy of Nutrition and Dietetics Women’s Health Dietetic Practice Group.
+She also studies the kosher food industry and acculturation.

 For over 10 years, she has written in varying capacities for The Spruce.
 In addition to writing about food, Miri develops and presents food demos and cooking classes for audiences ranging from preschool to adult.

 Miri's fascination with Jewish culinary history and food traditions has led her to explore the amazingly diverse kosher repertoire developed throughout thousands of years of international migration.
 She also has a passion for studying general food and nutrition trends, the specialty food industry, international cuisines, and food styling and photography.

 Miri earned degrees in theater and American studies from Brandeis University and earned a Master of Arts degree in nutrition and food studies from NYU.
 Miri is also a registered dietitian with a special interest in prenatal, child, and maternal health.